Soul of Chogokin Gx-41 Reideen the Brave

 (L-R) God Breaker, God Block Big Spin, God Boomerang, God Block.

 Opening beak (beak does not open in “Head Cutter” head)

 Regular VS Giftset

-Brooger (hehehehe, I still can’t say it with a straight face, I personally prefer the name “BlueGar” from the Fansubs).
+Brooger (hehe, I still can’t say it with a straight face, I personally prefer the name “BlueGar” from the fansubs).
 The Brooger is all plastic.

 Spot Fighter detaches from the Brooger.

 Akira with Sparcar bike.
 Akira is REALLY small!
 He’s the size of an ant.
 Be careful not to lose him in clutter.

 -Diecast parts include biceps, thighs, lower half torso, boosters.